boolean-algebra

 The Absorption Law: Eliminating Redundancy

-This is one of the most useful—and satisfying—simplification laws.
-It allows you to delete entire gates from your design without changing the behavior.
+The Absorption Law lets you delete entire gates from your design without changing behavior.

-Let's intuit the first form: The expression $A + A \cdot B$ is true if $A$ is true, OR if both $A$ and $B$ are true.
-But wait—if $A$ is already true, the entire expression is true regardless of $B$.
-The $A \cdot B$ term is completely redundant.
-In a physical circuit, that's an AND gate you just saved.
+The intuition for the first form: A+ABA + A \cdot B is true if AA is true, OR if both AA and BB are true.
+But if AA is already true, the entire expression is true regardless of BB.
+The ABA \cdot B term is completely redundant.
+In hardware, this eliminates an AND gate and an OR gate, replacing them with a direct wire.

-Augustus De Morgan's theorems provide a critical method for simplifying inverted expressions.
-They show how to distribute a NOT operation across ANDs and ORs.
+Augustus De Morgan’s theorems show how to distribute a NOT operation across ANDs and ORs, enabling you to restructure inverted expressions.

 Simulating on digisim.io: From Theory to Tangible Proof

 Reading about these laws is one thing; seeing them work is another.
-Let's prove the Absorption Law, $A + A \cdot B = A$, on the digisim.io canvas.
-This is a classic exercise I give my first-year students to build their confidence in the math.
+Let’s prove the Absorption Law, A+AB=AA + A \cdot B = A, on the digisim.io canvas.

 Step-by-Step Verification